 When it comes to implementing augmented reality technology into the classroom, there are a few design principles that instructors should keep in mind.
 As discussed by researchers Robert Miller and Tonia Dousay, the first duty of a teacher is to ask why.
 Why are they implementing the technology and how do they intend to use it to support learning goals?
 Haphazardly introducing a technology just for the sake of using it won’t lead to improved outcomes.

 The best role for augmented reality is as a supplementary tool, rather than as a primary method of delivering content.
 So, while teachers can use it to bring lessons to life, they also need to maintain a focus on more traditional ways of delivering content.
 Augmented reality is best suited to enhancing those traditional lessons rather than acting as stand-alone methods of instruction.

 It’s also important for teachers to know their classrooms.
 If their students don’t possess a certain level of technological knowhow, they won’t be able to work with augmented reality effectively.
 If teachers are hoping to use such technology, they should probably gauge their classroom at the start of the year first.
 This is important because Miller and Dousay suggested that trying to use this technology among students who didn’t have a certain level of technological competence would only detract from meeting learning goals.

 Augmented Reality Apps

 One of the difficult aspects of integrating augmented reality into the classroom is settling on the right apps to use.
-There are a more than just a few apps teachers can draw upon to enhance work in the classroom.
-Here are just some of the most popular for student of all ages.
+There are more than just a few apps teachers can draw upon to enhance work in the classroom.
+Here are just some of the most popular for students of all ages.